TusharChaube/Project/README.txt

-This is the repo where i'll upload all my python projects.
+This is the repo where i'll upload all my python projects.-Tushar Chaube